-Recipes can vary between brands, but all chewing gums have the following basic ingredients:
+Recipes can vary among brands, but all chewing gums have the following basic ingredients:

-- Gum: The non-digestible, rubbery base used to give gum its chewy quality.
+- Gum.
+This is the nondigestible, rubbery base used to give gum its chewy quality.

-- Resin: Usually added to strengthen gum and hold it together.
+- Resin: This is usually added to strengthen gum and hold it together.

-- Sweeteners: Popular ones include cane sugar, beet sugar and corn syrup.
-Sugar-free gums use sugar alcohols like xylitol or artificial sweeteners like aspartame.
+- Sweeteners.
+Cane sugar, beet sugar, and corn syrup are popular sweeteners.
+Sugar-free gums use sugar alcohols such as xylitol or artificial sweeteners such as aspartame.

 All ingredients used in the processing of chewing gum have to be “food grade” and classified as fit for human consumption.

-However, some brands of chewing gum contain small amounts of controversial ingredients.
+However, some types of chewing gum contain small amounts of controversial ingredients.